 - If a situation occurs that is within the scope of this whistleblower policy, the informant has the opportunity to report it to the confidential advisor.

-- Incidents may only be reported to the confidential advisor via e-mail to email@example.com.
+- Incidents may be reported by the internal or external informant to the confidential advisor Boudewijn Daris, via e-mail firstname.lastname@example.org or by phone 06-43585982, or to the deputy confidential advisor Wendy van Eijk email@example.com or 06-44256427.

 - The confidential advisor must confirm the report within 1 week.
 The confidential advisor also notifies the informant how the reported incident will be handled and within what timeframe.
 This timeframe must be no more than four weeks after the receipt of the report.